 Appearing below the company name and address are the classifications (other than 8810, Clerical Office Employees, and 8742, Salespersons-outside) that have been assigned to the company by the WCIRB.

 The effective date of the experience modification will normally correspond with the effective date of the policy.
-If, however, the employer's policies have not incepted on the same day every year or if a correction to an experience modification has been issued, or the operations are covered by more than one policy with different coverage dates, the effective date may differ from the policy inception date.
+If, however, the employer's policies have not incepted on the same day every year, a correction to an experience modification has been issued, or the operations are covered by more than one policy with different coverage dates, the effective date may differ from the policy inception date.

 This is the date that the worksheet was originally released by the WCIRB to the insurance company.